ethereum/consensus-specs/tests/README.md

 for the current head of the beacon chain (the previous block).
 When shards are added, the proposer will also propose a hash for the head of the assigned shard.

 For every slot there is also a randomly selected committee of validators that needs to vote whether the value proposed by the proposer is really a valid hash for the head of the beacon chain (and, once added, valid hash for the head of the assigned shard).
-Those votes are [attestations](https://notes.ethereum.org/@hww/aggregation#112-Attestation), sent as independent messages.
+Those votes are called [attestations](https://notes.ethereum.org/@hww/aggregation#112-Attestation), and they are sent as independent messages.
 The proposer for a block is able to include attestations from previous slots, which is how they get on chain to form consensus, reward honest validators, etc.

 [You can see a simple successful attestation test here](https://github.com/ethereum/consensus-specs/blob/926e5a3d722df973b9a12f12c015783de35cafa9/tests/core/pyspec/eth2spec/test/phase0/block_processing/test_process_attestation.py#L26-L30):